UbiquityDotNET/Llvm.NET/README.md

         * The largest impediment is the massive resource requirements of building the native LLVM libraries for a given runtime.
 Building them runs afoul of the limitations of every available OSS not to mention exceeding the size of a NUGET package to host the binaries.
 Solving this is the major effort needed for x-plat scenarios.
-This release goes a LONG way to changin how the ntive binaries are built and distributed which heopefully makes true x-plat easier.
+This release goes a LONG way to changing how the native binaries are built and distributed which hopefully makes true x-plat easier.
-3) Performace improvments
+3) Performance improvements
-    - There's a LOT of marshal/unmarshal (especially for strings) that goes on under the hood and this release provides a lOT of optimizations for that and other scenarios to reduce the overheade needed.
+    - There's a LOT of marshaling (especially for strings) that goes on under the hood and this release provides a lOT of optimizations for that and other scenarios to reduce the overhead needed.

 ### Platform Support
 Currently Ubiquity.NET.Llvm supports win-x64 builds targeting .NET 9.0.
 Ideally, other platforms are possible